-At Pain Physicians NY (Brooklyn, NYC) hip pain management doctors and specialists effectively treat Bursitis pain.
-We always consider a non-invasive treatment options first before we turn to more invasive, removing the bursa or make an incision through the skin in order to drain the fluid of the bursa.
+At Pain Physicians NY (Brooklyn, Queens, Bronx, Manhattan NYC) hip pain management doctors and specialists effectively treat Bursitis pain.
+We always consider non-invasive treatment options first before we turn to more invasive, removing the bursa or make an incision through the skin in order to drain the fluid of the bursa.
 We effectively treat Bursitis in Brooklyn using the latest cutting edge advanced methods and technics.

 Bursitis of the Hip

 The bursa is a sac filled with synovial fluid and is found in most major joints in the body.
 Found between bones and tendons, the bursa provides a cushion around the joint, preventing friction between bones and allowing smooth movement of the joint.
 Bursitis occurs when the bursa becomes inflamed and makes the joint movement painful and very difficult.

 The hip is one of the major joints in the body, connecting the femur of the leg to the torso.
 There are two bursas for each leg one on the outside of the hip, known as the greater trochanteric bursa, and one closer to the groin, known as the iliopsoas bursa.
 The iliopsoas bursa is less affected by inflammation when compared to the trochanteric bursa.
 However, if the iliopsoas bursa gets affected, the condition is referred to as bursitis of the hip.

 Bursitis of the hip is usually noted by pain around the hip, especially around the groin area.
 The pain is usually aggravated when lying on the affected side or standing up after sitting for a long time.

 Before even starting the treatment, it’s important to determine whether the bursa is infected or just inflamed.
 This will help your health care provider determine the necessary treatment.